 Integration with CI and CD Tools

-In order to shift-left your testing, it is imperative that load test executions happen as part of your CI build.
+To shift-left your testing, it is imperative that load test executions happen as part of your CI build.

 Additionally, the load testing solution should be able to pass or fail the build based on predefined non-functional acceptance criteria such as the error rate or response time of transactions.